wp-plugins/simple-ads-manager/readme.txt

 == Upgrade Notice ==

+= 1.2.40 =
+MultiSite support is added.
+Major bug is fixed.
 = 1.1.38 =
 Language pack is updated.
 Belarusian by Alexander Ovsov is added.
 TinyMCE plugin's button modes (modern, classic) are added.